RESEARCH STARTER

 SIGNIFICANCE: In the United States, racial boundaries have historically been drawn so that racial groups and identities are viewed as mutually exclusive, or “monoracial,” categories of experience, forcing the children of interracial unions to identify with only one of their backgrounds.
 During the 1990s, however, growing numbers of individuals began to view themselves as “multiracial,” or belonging to more than one racial group.

 The growth in the multiracial population can be traced back to changes that took place since the dismantling of Jim Crow laws, particularly the 1967 removal of the last laws against miscegenation in Loving v.
 Virginia, and the implementation of civil rights legislation during the 1950s and 1960s.
 The comparatively more fluid intergroup relations led to increased interracial marriage.
-Census data indicate that the number of children born of interracial marriages grew from less than 500,000 in 1970 to about 2 million in 1990.
+Census data indicate that the number of children born of interracial marriages grew from less than 500,000 in 1970 to about two million in 1990.
 The majority of these children have one parent who is White.
-Interracial couples have used various terms to describe their offspring, including “rainbow,” “brown,” “melange,” “blended,” “mixed,” “mixed-race,” “biracial,” “interracial,” and “multiracial.”
-The 2010 US Census showed that between 2000 and 2010 the multiracial population in the United States grew from about 6.8 million to 9.0 million people.
+Historically, interracial couples have used various terms to describe their offspring, including “rainbow,” “brown,” “melange,” “blended,” “mixed,” “mixed-race,” “biracial,” “interracial,” and “multiracial.”
+The 2010 US Census showed that between 2000 and 2010 the multiracial population in the United States grew from about 6.8 million to nine million people.
 During the same time period, the multiracial population growth rate was 32.0 percent, while the growth rate of the single-race population was 9.2 percent.
 By 2020, the multiracial population had grown even more substantially, with 32 million people reporting multiple races on the US Census, an increase of 276 percent from 2010.
 Part of this increase was due to changes that were made to the race and ethnicity questions asked by the Census to better reflect how citizens self-identify, as well as improvements to the way in which the data was processed and coded.
 These changes revealed a much more multiracial population in the US than what had been measured in past years.
+Analysts project that the multiracial population will continue to expand in the coming decade, potentially surpassing 40 million by 2030, driven by increasing interracial marriages, multicultural families, and evolving public awareness and acceptance of multiracial identities.
+This trend underscores the continuing diversification of the US population and the growing complexity of racial identity in contemporary society.

 The Multiracial Identity Paradigm